Chris-Papaioannou/ATOCCIF2GTFS/README.md

 Railway timetables for Great Britain are available from [The Rail Delivery Group](http://data.atoc.org/).
 You will need to create an account to download the data.
 The data is available for free, and I believe that it is licensed under [The Creative Commons Attribution 2.0 England and Wales license]( https://creativecommons.org/licenses/by/2.0/uk/legalcode).
 This permits sharing of the original timetable file and its derivative version (the GTFS version of that timetable) while recognising its origin, as above.

+## Disclaimer

+ATOC CIF is a complicated format and the conversions in this tool are not perfect.

 ## Usage

 The tool is written in C# .NET Core 3.1 & Python 3.9.9.
 It was developed and tested in Visual Studio Code February 2023 (version 1.76.1) for Windows.
 There are ways to open the solution and compile the project on Mac and Linux, either using Visual Studio or the [.NET Core Runtime or SDK](https://dotnet.microsoft.com/download) but I have not tested them.

-## Disclaimer

-ATOC CIF is a complicated format and the conversions in this tool are not perfect.

-## License

-This code is released under the MIT License, as included in this repository.
-Both timetables, the original in ATOC CIF format and the derviative work in GTFS format are provided under [The Creative Commons Attribution 2.0 England and Wales license]( https://creativecommons.org/licenses/by/2.0/uk/legalcode) as required by the original data provider.
-This license includes the specific clause that "You must not sublicense the Work".
-All usage should acknowledge both this repository and the original data source.

-## Thanks

-This project is supported indirectly (and with no guarantee or liability) by partners of [PTV Group](https://company.ptvgroup.com/en/) including [Network Rail](https://www.networkrail.co.uk/).
-The parsing of the cif file and some of the GTFS file formatting draw heavily from [ATOCCIF2GTFS](https://github.com/odileeds/ATOCCIF2GTFS) shared on GitHub by [ODI Leeds](https://github.com/odileeds) and written by [Thomas Forth](https://github.com/odileeds/ATOCCIF2GTFS/commits?author=thomasforth), so special thanks to them also.

 ## Inputs

-### Network:
+### Network

 Shapefile provided by [Network Rail](https://www.networkrail.co.uk/).
 Expected fields include:
 ['OBJECTID', 'ASSETID', 'L_LINK_ID', 'L_SYSTEM', 'L_VAL', 'L_QUALITY', 'ELR', 'TRID',